tharunoptimus/2s/README.md

 This Project uses HTML5, CSS3 and Vannila JS and some WebP Images and SVGs.
 Hosted on Cloudflare Pages

 PS: This page loads fully with a speed index of **0.4** seconds and takes **0.3** seconds to interact.

+The screenshots were taken with the Dev Tools with screen width 1128px x 753.60px